On Borders

 As I spoke to Martín, a lone tear rolled down my cheek at the relief I felt at his indignation at America’s brutal border regime.
 I told him what inspires my own poetry, and carried his kind look and his words with me: “We need your writing!”
 His writing became a beacon for my own.
 Over the years, South American writers continued to educate and inspire me with their writings on borders.

-Last year, I published a book review of Solito, a memoir by Salvadoran poet Javier Zamora on his journey crossing three borders to arrive in America, as an unaccompanied 9-year old.
-In his child’s imagination, he was on his way to what he called “La Linea” — the line, between Mexico and America.
+Last year, I published a book review of Solito, a memoir by Salvadoran poet Javier Zamora about his journey crossing three borders to arrive in America in 1999, as an unaccompanied 9-year old.
+In his child’s imagination, he was on his way to what he called “La Linea” — the line (between Mexico and the United States).
 It is a book that humanizes the migrant journey and its impossible choices at a time when America’s bipartisan war on migrants is dialing up its ferocity.

-In the aftermath of reading Solito, I found myself in rabbit holes of work by scholars, writers, and scientists who have published research on borders—specifically, on who is served by America’s border regimes powered by a spend in the hundreds of millions that goes to private enterprises: the infamous Elbit detention centers, surveillance technology, weaponry, training and so on.
+In the aftermath of reading Solito, I found myself in rabbit holes of work by scholars, writers, and scientists who have published research on borders—specifically, on who is served by America’s border regime.
+A regime powered by a spend in the hundreds of millions that goes to private enterprises: the infamous Elbit detention centers, surveillance technology, weaponry, training.
 Experience, history and migration research has shown over decades that the militarisation of borders is ineffective.
 Far from stopping asylum seekers from crossing borders, it makes their journey more dangerous, and makes migration less, instead of more, orderly.

 If we consider the borders above, and their accompanying oppressive state machinery and border patrol forces, it is not hard to see why borders exist and how they are necessary for the state’s creation of an unjust hierarchy of human rights, enforced by violence and crimes against humanity.